josek98/pywgraph/README.md

 For this reason, this package also includes a basic abstraction of a group.
 The group definition is base on:

-* The a function of two variables that return one element (the binary operation of the group).
+* A function of two variables that return one element (the binary operation of the group).

 * The inverse function of an element.
 This is, the function that given an element of the group returns its inverse.